Expand description

 thingbuf = { version = "0.1", default-features = false, features = ["static"] }

-However, if a memory allocator is available, #![no_std]
+However, if a memory allocator is available, #![no_std] code can also enable

-feature flag to depend on liballoc
+the alloc feature flag to depend on liballoc:

 [dependencies]